Academic Seminars

 - The teacher / tutor should not intervene if it goes quiet but let the students manage the discussion.

-- Students have to show confidence and demonstrate thorough awareness of texts.
+- Students have to show confidence and demonstrate thorough awareness of the texts.

-- Dominant students are penalised for not sharing and including others.
+- Dominant students are penalised for excluding others.

-- key debate phrases should be used to should conversation skills – agreeing, disagreeing, interrupting, etc…
+- Key debate phrases should be used to show conversation skills – agreeing, disagreeing, interrupting, etc…

-There is a basic seminar speaking criteria to assess seminar speaking skills which has four key criteria: Language accuracy, language range, pronunciation and communicative effectiveness.
-Also, another seminar criteria that includes ‘reference to materials’.
-Example / Level: ***** [B1/B2/C1] TEACHER MEMBERSHIP
+This includes one basic seminar speaking criteria to assess seminar speaking skills and contains four key criteria: Language Accuracy (20%), Language Range (20%), Pronunciation (20%) & Communicative Effectiveness (40%), and one seminar criteria that includes ‘reference to materials’.
+Level: ***** [B1/B2/C1] Example / Level: ***** [B1/B2/C1] TEACHER MEMBERSHIP

 Seminar Speaking cards